chriz2600/DreamcastHDMI/README.md

 The `master` branch will now contain the latest stable release.
 Development version moved to `develop`.

-Firmware updates are easily downloaded and installed via WiFi [FirmwareManager](https://github.com/chriz2600/FirmwareManager).
+Firmware updates are easily downloaded and installed via WiFi [ESP companion](https://github.com/chriz2600/DreamcastHDMI/tree/bleeding/ESP).

 Currently the following features are planned: